mhaugrud/msumcspy/_sources/Strings/LSystems.rst

 .. admonition:: Modify the program ...

-   What kind of a string would these rules create?
-Modify the program above to implement this new set of rules.
+   Modify the program (applyRules and main functions) to implement this new set of rules.

 This L-system uses symbols that will have special meaning when we use them later with the turtle to draw a picture.